salmanpython06/Django-crud-system/README.md

 ## Features
 - Create, Read, Update, and Delete items from the database
-- User authentication and authorization using Django's built-in authentication system
+- later on I will implement  user-authentication and user-authorization using Django's built-in authentication system
 - Responsive user interface using Bootstrap